-My story starts back in sophomore year of high school.
+My story starts back a long time ago, when I was a sophomore in high school.
 I felt extremely self-conscious about my body, like many young girls at this stage.
-I remember someone making a comment about how I looked chubby, and I felt so ashamed.
+I remember someone making a comment about how I looked chubby, and I felt ashamed.
 I immediately put myself on a very strict diet and I would count every calorie I put in my body, even gum and coffee.
 I was only eating around 800-1,000 calories a day, but I was also rowing crew, so I was burning that equivalent amount.
 I became exceedingly skinny quickly, down to only 110 pounds, which is far too low for an active 5’7 growing girl.

 My mom became quite concerned about my health; you could see my bones starting to poke out.
 I would avoid having dinner with my family, and constantly make excuses to avoid eating around people.
-She would buy me breakfast bagels with lots of cream cheese, butter and eggs, and I would pretend to eat, but actually flush it all down the toilet.
+She would buy me breakfast bagels with lots of cream cheese, butter and eggs, and I would pretend to eat them so she wouldn’t worry, but secretely flush it all down the toilet.
 I had developed orthorexia, and this led me to be anal about everything I consumed, down to every last crumb.
-I even counted gum in my daily calorie allowance.
+I even factored gum into my daily calorie allowance.
 There were certain foods that were acceptable because I knew exactly how many calories they had (pre-portioned almonds, cereal bars, 100 calorie yogurts, a pack of baby carrots, etc).
-I had such a negative relationship towards food.
+My relationship with food was negative.
+Eating stressed me out- having to explain my food rituals to friends/family, make excuses for why I couldn’t eat, lie about my meal times etc. All of this was so exhausting.
 I survived on zero calorie life waters and black coffee to keep the hunger away.
-My stomach constantly growled and ached, but I told myself that that meant the fat was leaving.
+My stomach constantly growled and ached, but I told myself that this meant the fat was leaving my body.
 Ridiculous.

 My transformation from then to now